felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 The wait is over!
 Eight months after starting this project, I am finally ready to open the source code.
 You can find it here: https://gitlab.com/felleg/rhdn-scraper

+Thanks to the open sourcing of this work, you won't have to wait for me to upload the latest archive.
+Just run the scraper on your PC and get the latest files.
 I'm looking forward to merge requests! :smile:

 # Closing comments